RedHoodedWraith/Group6-Rocket-ENGR301-302/architecture_design/architecture-design.md

 ## 1. Introduction

 The development of rockets over the last few decades has driven technlogy to grow in many different aspects that affect our everyday lives.
-Model rockets has become a growing concept globally that expands the knowledge greatly.
+Model rockets has become a growing concept globally that has expanded the knowledge and interest greatly.
+Rockets are susceptible to a variety of disturbances during flight, particular duirng the early stages.
+Such as unexpected winds, irregulatory and non-symmetrical motors, imparting a random launch angle.
+These result in unstable flight, by implementing an active control system we can cope with these undesired attributes.

-Amateur rockets are flown regularly worldwide.
-These rockets often exceed the speed of sound and altitudes above 30 km are not unheard of.
-These rockets are almost never controlled, they are stable due to passive aerodynamic features.

-While passively stable rockets are reasonably simple and reliable if well designed, they are susceptible to a variety of disturbances, particularly early in flight.
-Unexpected winds can cause the rocket to weathercock;
-flexibility in the launch tower/rail can cause railwhip, imparting a random launch angle to the rocket; the thrust from the rocket motor is also never perfectly symmetrical.

-The stabilising response afforded by active control provided changes depending on the measured state of the rocket.
-While it requires a significant overhead of weight and complexity; active control can provide course correction that passive stabilisation is not able to achieve.

-One page overall introduction including sections 1.1 and 1.2 (ISO/IEC/IEEE 42010:2011(E) clause 5.2)
+The project aims to investigate and develop an existing avionics control and rocket system.
+This will implement the further design of an active control which will provide changes depending on the measured state of the rocket using sensors and actuators.
+This development will be supported by other teams working on a mission control aspect and others focusing on simulation of the rocket and flight.

 ### Client